dotnet/AspNetCore.Docs/aspnetcore/signalr/hubcontext.md

 [!code-csharp[IHubContext](hubcontext/sample/Controllers/HomeController.cs?range=12-19)]

-Now with access to an instance of `HubContext`, you can call hub methods as if you were in the hub itself.
+Now with access to an instance of `IHubContext`, you can call hub methods as if you were in the hub itself.

 [!code-csharp[IHubContext](hubcontext/sample/Controllers/HomeController.cs?range=21-25)]